Back To Top

 Phase NA

-Who is this for?: People with metastatic (stage IV) breast cancer that has spread to the brain (brain metastasis) who are planning to receive radiation.
+Who is this for?: People with metastatic (stage IV) breast cancer whose diagnosis was no more than 2 years ago, who receive their cancer care at UNC's Lineberger Comprehensive Cancer Center, and who speak English.
 View full eligibility criteria

 What's involved?